wasmer-examples/rust-wcgi-starter/README.md

 ## Getting Started

-Next, make sure you have Rust and its `wasm32-wasi` target installed.
+First, make sure you have Rust and its `wasm32-wasi` target installed.

 ```console
 rustup target add wasm32-wasi